yulaifjeld/GitHub_guide/README.md

-# GitHub_guide
+# GitHub_guide :bulb:

-This is a personal guide for using git and GitHub :bulb:.
+This is a personal guide for using git and GitHub.
 * [About GitHub](#about-github) :closed_book:
 * [Getting Started](#getting-started) :wrench:
 * [Basic Commands](#basic-commands) :pencil: